 If you are a successful entrepreneur – and particularly if you are nearing retirement – you may be facing some common decisions.
 How can you diversify your wealth by creating cash for the business you have built?
 And, how can you create an effective succession plan for your enterprise?

 As you know, ownership transition choices include:

 - Selling the company to a competitor or private equity firm

 - Selling internally via a management group, an Employee Stock Ownership Plan (ESOP) or a combination of the two

 - Transferring the business to family

-As you consider your next steps in preserving and diversifying your wealth, you may wish to read How ESOPs Work, our overview of how these plans are structured and how they can deliver sustainable benefits to all stakeholders, and about our ESOP Feasibility & Transaction Analysis process.
+As you consider your next steps in preserving and diversifying your wealth, you may wish to read How ESOPs Work, our overview of how these plans are structured and how they can deliver sustainable benefits to all stakeholders, and our ESOP Feasibility and Transaction Analysis process.